open-zaak/open-zaak/docs/client-development/authentication.rst

 All endpoints are authorization protected, per the upstream `Standard`_.

-Open Zaak uses the described authentication and authorization mechanism based on JSON Web Tokens (JTW in short).
+Open Zaak uses the described authentication and authorization mechanism based on JSON Web Tokens (JWT in short).
 You can read more about JWT's on https://jwt.io

 To connect to Open Zaak, you have received a Client ID and a Secret, which you must use to build a JWT.